Labelling Requirements – Swiss Authorized Representative

 Symbols to Use

-Where symbols are used, they must conform to the harmonised standards.
+Where symbols are used, they must confirm to the harmonised standards.
 Swiss medic rule allows the sole use of the symbol without any description of the symbol explained in the product documentation enclosed.

 Other CH-REP Representation(s)